yezyilomo/state-pool/README.md

 **Note:** Both `store.setState` and `store.init` should be used outside of the component, and usually you would want to initialized your store(by using either `store.setState` or `store.init`) before using it, to do so, ensure it's done before calling `ReactDOM.render` in order to load state before the application starts.

 ### useGlobalState hook
-`useGlobalState` works just like `useState` hook but it accepts a key for the global state and returns an array of `[state, updateState, setState]` rather than `[state, setState]`.
+`useGlobalState` works just like `useState` hook but it accepts a key for the global state and returns an array of `[state, setState, updateState]` rather than `[state, setState]`.
 In addition to the key parameter it accepts another optional parameter which is the config object, available configurations are `default`, `persist`, `selector` & `patcher`, these are discussed in detail later.

 ```js
 // Signature